JeffHing/extend-this/README.md

 #### Override Selector

-Merges the property with the specified name, but doesn't report an error if the property already exists in the target object:
+Merges the property with the specified name, and doesn't report an error if the property already exists in the target object:

 ```javascript